konishon/data-dengue-situation-report-nepal-2024/README.md

 # Dengue Cases Nepal 2024 Data Extraction

-This project is a Python script that extracts tabular data from a PDF file (containing dengue cases data) and saves it to an Excel file.
+This project is a Python script that extracts tabular data from a PDF file of **Epidemiology and Disease Control Division Department of Health Services, Ministry of Health & Population** (containing dengue cases data) and saves it to an Excel file.
 The extracted data can then be used for further analysis or reporting.

+> ℹ️ Visit the public data download platform to view dengue situation reports for Nepal 2024 on [https://konishon.github.io/data-dengue-situation-report-nepal-2024/](https://konishon.github.io/data-dengue-situation-report-nepal-2024/)

 ## Features